What is Arthritis? – Focus on Seniors

 Obesity is widely acknowledged as a risk factor for both occurrence and progression of osteoarthritis.
 Losing at least 10 % of body weight, along with exercise, is recognized as a cornerstone in the management of obese patients with osteoarthritis.

-This scan significantly improve symptoms, pain relief, physical function and health-related quality of life.
+This can significantly improve symptoms, provide pain relief, physical function and health-related quality of life.

 If you are obese, the extra weight can stress your joints and create arthritis pain.
 A good healthy weight, exercising and eating right help manage the condition (Bliddal et al 2014).